Figuring Out Gas & Galaxies in Enzo (FOGGIE). XV. Examining the Spatial and Kinematic Relationship between Circumgalactic Mg II and O VI: Abstract

 \section{Abstract}

 Understanding the thermodynamic properties of the circumgalactic medium (CGM) is key to uncovering the baryon cycle in galaxies.
-Here we present spatial and kinematic relationships between \mgii\ and \ovi\,as representatives for low and high ion-bearing gas, in the cosmological zoom-in galaxy simulation suite FOGGIE, a set of Milky-way-like galaxy simulations with high CGM resolution.
-We find the \ovi-bearing gas exists as a diffuse halo around the galactic disk, while the \mgii-bearing gas is more centrally located.
-We investigate the covering fraction, probability of co-observation, co-kinematic correspondence of these ions using two different analysis methods.
-We make both mock sightlines using two-dimensional projections of our simulations treating these cells as integrated lines of sight and we create one-dimensional ray objects and use the SALSA \citep{boyd_salsa_2020} code to investigate individual gas structures that contribute most to the line of sight column densities, which we call mock absorbers.
-We explore the relative kinematics of these mock absorbers and find \mgii\ and \ovi\ appear to have a co-kinematic relationship when looking at absorber pairs with the closest relative velocity like in \citet{werk_cos-halos_2016}.
-However, this does not necessarily correspond with a close spatial separation meaning many \ovi\ and \mgii\ absorber pairs only appear to be co-kinematic but are physically unrelated.
+Here, we present spatial and kinematic relationships between \mgii\ and \ovi, as representatives for low- and high-ion-bearing gas, in the cosmological zoom-in galaxy simulation suite FOGGIE, a set of Milky-way-like galaxy simulations with high CGM resolution.
+We find the \ovi-bearing gas exists as a diffuse halo around the Galactic disk, while the \mgii-bearing gas is more centrally located.
+We investigate the covering fraction, probability of co-observation, cokinematic correspondence of these ions using two different analysis methods.
+We make both mock sightlines using two-dimensional projections of our simulations treating these cells as integrated lines of sight and we create one-dimensional ray objects and use the Synthetic Absorption Line Surveyor Application code \citep{boyd_salsa_2020} to investigate individual gas structures that contribute most to the line of sight column densities, which we call mock absorbers.
+We explore the relative kinematics of these mock absorbers and find \mgii\ and \ovi\ appear to have a cokinematic relationship when looking at absorber pairs with the closest relative velocity like in \citet{werk_cos-halos_2016}.
+However, this does not necessarily correspond with a close spatial separation, meaning many \ovi\ and \mgii\ absorber pairs only appear to be cokinematic but are physically unrelated.
 Taking a more holistic look at \mgii\ and \ovi\ absorber pairs reveals a much weaker correlation between these two ions.

 \keywords{Circumgalactic medium (1879)---Hydrodynamical simulations (767)}